 Kelly’s approach is mainly traditional, with 90 per cent of the work completed using a graphite pencil.
-She then scans the drawing in, adding colour and tweaking the image using Photoshop.
-Her compositions vary – usually it’s a case of highlighting one focal area that’s full of beauty, but in other cases she builds up a scene to surround it.
+She then scans the drawing in, adding color and tweaking the image using Photoshop.

 Question: What drew you to illustration/design?
 Kelly: It was something that I just did from a very early age.
 I’ve always drawn, and I can’t imagine not doing it.
 Everything I have learnt and still learn only drives me further.
 Question: Do you have any formal design training?
 Kelly: I studied at the Tasmanian School of Art and graduated with a Bachelor of Fine Art majoring in both Graphic Design and Photography.
 Question: Where are you originally from?
 Kelly: Hobart.
 Question: Where do you live now & what drew you there?
 Kelly: I still live in Hobart.
 We get the best of both worlds here.
 It’s a small city nestled under a huge mountain, but situated by the sea.
 It’s absolutely beautiful.
 Question: Where is your studio and can you describe it for me?
 Kelly: I converted one of the spare bedrooms in my house into a studio that I could work out of.
 I painted the flooboards white, dragged in my desk and bookshelf, plastered the wall with magazine pages and that’s my little sanctuary.
 A life size Kate Moss hangs over my desk and Marion Cotillard for Lady Dior is on the opposite wall.
 Question: Who or What is your biggest inspiration?
 Kelly: Artistically I would say illustrators such as David Downton, Stina Persson, Julie Verhoeven and Kat Macleod.
 All are so unbelievably talented and unique.
 They’re who I aspire to be.
 If we’re talking ‘Muses’ then the faces I stare at on my studio wall all day include Sophie Dahl, Marion Cotillard, Kate Moss, Diane Kruger, Sasha Pivovarova and the amazing Gemma Ward.